 To ensure an increased level of protection from eavesdropping for customer-sensitive information, Unified CCE provides support for Transport Layer Security (TLS) on the CTI OS and Cisco Agent Desktops.
 It also supports IPSec to secure communication channels

-Users wishing to take advantage of the Windows Firewall to protect from malicious users and programs that use unsolicited incoming traffic to attack servers can use the Windows Firewall Configuration Utility on VMs or the Agent Desktop Installers to
+You can use the Windows Firewall to protect from malicious users and programs that use unsolicited incoming traffic to attack servers.
+Use the Windows Firewall Configuration Utility on VMs or the Agent Desktop Installers to

-integrate with the firewall component of Windows Server 2008 R2, and Windows XP SP3, respectively.
+integrate with the firewall component of Windows Server 2008 R2.

 A system is typically not connected to a live network until all security updates have been applied.
 It is important for all hosts to be kept up-to-date with Microsoft (Windows, SQL Server, Internet Explorer, and so forth) and other third-party security